Thursday, June 18, 2026

 May 5th, Monday.
 Day 3.

 7 am buffet breakfast at hotel.
 All the hotels we visited carried a very similar menu: Large thin sliced bacon strips.
-A small thin pale skinned short weiner type sausage.
+A small thin pale skinned short wiener type sausage.
 2 to 3 egg choices: Sunny side eggs, plain scrambled-very wet.
 A more seasoned scrambled and sometimes folded.
 Many dry breads, sweet breads, pocket filled deserts, a smaller horn twist that was just the right softness and sweetness I took 1-2 each breakfast.
 Juices, coffee Americana though it varied in strength from hotel.
 Espresso option. fruits, and the best tasting sliced tomatoes at every breakfast.

 9 am: Walked to the "Ancient Agora Market", an open area covered with stone outlines.
 Next to it, a large modern pillared walkway building with open side adjacent to market area.
 Inside, a museum of stone articles unearthed nearby.

 Many cats day napping around town.
-Greece towns are happy with the cats living an easy life, mouching off visitors and residents when needed.
+Greece towns are happy with the cats living an easy life, mooching off visitors and residents when needed.
 The cats may have been for chasing away snakes from years ago we were told.

 Motor coach to Acropolis.
 We will have same 30 "L'oee'ne" passenger bus and driver on whole trip.